marisacasillas/chatterlab/Casillas-BBC-Winter2021-Syllabus.md

 Tuesdays and Thursdays 12:30pm-1:50pm Chicago time

-Office hours: Wednesday and Friday 4:00pm–6:00pm Chicago time, or by appointment.
+Office hours: Wednesdays 4:00pm–5:00pm Chicago time, or by appointment.

 NOTE: This course is taking place **remotely**; email the instructor if you need access to the relevant meeting and coursework links.